Zero-Tang/NoirVisor/README.md

 - Processors produced by VIA Technologies Inc. may support Intel VT-x.
 - Processors produced by Shanghai Zhaoxin Semiconductor Co, Ltd. may support Intel VT-x.
 - Processors produced by Tianjin Haiguang Advanced Technology Investment Co, Ltd. may support AMD-V.
+- Processors produced by Montage Technologies may support Intel VT-x.

 Note that early Zhaoxin and VIA use Centaur as vendor.